marcelherd/TekkenLearningPlatform/README.md

 ### Features

-- Detect when you enter and exit matches
+- Detects when you enter and exit matches
   - Automatically start recording to video when you enter a match
   - Automatically pause recording when you exit a match
   - Match results are saved
 - A web application that shows you key performance metrics for your characters
   - Statistics for certain matchups and stages
-  - A list of your most played opponents ("rivals") and how you perform against them
+  - A list of your most played opponents (rivals) and how you perform against them
   - A match history allowing you to check details for every single match you played and watch your recording
-- Automatically upload your recordings to your YouTube channel
+- Automatically uploads your recordings to your YouTube channel
-- Individual featues can be turned on/off via undocumented environment variables (hehe)
+- Individual featues can be turned on/off, see [Configuration](#configuration)

 ### Planned Features

+- Make it easier to change the configuration
 - Literally any kind of error handling
 - Handle cleanup when the recorder process is exited manually
 - Queue up video uploads and wait until the game is closed to do so